atmosphere

 Where do planets get their atmospheres from?

 The Earth's atmosphere is produced from the gases released by erupting volcanoes.
 When the Earth first formed 4.6 billion years ago the surface was subjected to intense volcanic activity and at the same time was subjected to a massive bombardment from space by asteroids and comets which resulted in the surface temperature getting so high that the entire planet melted to form a molten ball of rock travelling through space.
-The fact that the whole planet was in a liquid state allowed all the heavy elements to sink to the planets core, which is why we have a core made up of heavy metals such as iron and nickel.
-Once this bombardment from space decreased and the volcanic activity dropped it allowed the surface to cool and solidify and form a solid crust.
+The fact that the whole planet was in a liquid state allowed all the heavy elements to sink to the planet's core, which is why we have a core made up of heavy metals such as iron and nickel.
+Once this bombardment from space decreased and the volcanic activity dropped it allowed the surface to cool and solidify and to form a solid crust.
 But where did the atmosphere come from?

 A changing atmosphere